ltiao/zalando-classification/README.md

 ### **Multi-layer Perceptron**

 We obtained decent results with Multi-layer Perceptions (MLPs).
-In particular, we considered a simple family of MLPs with "rectangular-shapes" (number of hidden units are constant across all hidden layers).
+In particular, we considered a simple family of MLPs with "rectangular shapes" (number of hidden units are constant across all hidden layers).
 We primarily experimented with 2 hidden layers each with 64 hidden units, and ReLU activations.